ibm-messaging/mq-dev-patterns/amqp-qpid/qpid-standard/README.md

-# Standard AMQP QPID to IBM MQ samples
+# Standard AMQP QPID to IBM MQ sample
+The main class for this sample is `JMS20Tester` which parses the arguments and determines the mode and options for the run.

 ## MQ Connection properties
 The properties that the samples need to connect to MQ are in the